sarique123/React-Learning/README.md

 # React Hooks

-- They are simple normal javascript utility function.
+- They are simple normal javascript utility function.(facebook developer right this)
 - Two Types -->
-  - useState()  -> Superpowerful staate variables in react --> It is import from "react"
+  - useState()  -> Superpowerful state variables in react --> It is import from "react"
   - useEffect()

   --> whenever a state variable updates, react rerenders the components.

+  # Two Types of routing in web apps

+  - Client side routing
+  - Server side routing